vert-x3/vertx-web-site/src/site/blog/posts/intro-series/post-02-configuration.md

 ## Conclusion

 After having developed your first Vert.x application, we have seen how this application is configurable, and this without adding any complexity to our application.
-Next time we are going to see how we can use vertx-web to develop a small application serving static pages and a REST API.
+[In the next post](/blog/some-rest-with-vert-x/index.html), we are going to see how we can use vertx-web to develop a small application serving static pages and a REST API.
 A bit more fancy, but still very simple.

-Happy Coding and & Stay Tuned!
+Happy Coding and &amp; Stay Tuned!